g8ecj/irrigate/README.md

 www/zones.conf
 ```

-The first is created using mongoose in stand-alone mode, the next 2 describe the layout of the general
+The first is created using the '-A' command line switch, the same as Mongoose in stand-alone mode,
-webpage and the final file describes the 1-wire addesses (where appropriate), the characteristics of
+the next 2 describe the layout of the general webpage and the final file describes the 1-wire addesses
-each zone and where it appears on the browser image map.
+(where appropriate), the characteristics of each zone and where it appears on the browser image map.

 ```
 $ ./irrigate --help